 Lee Lockwood.
 Castro's Cuba.
 1959–1969100

-A unique and telling portrait of Cuba and its enigmatic leader
+A telling portrait of Cuba's defining decade and its charismatic leader

 On December 31, 1958, Lee Lockwood, then a young photojournalist, went to Cuba to cover what looked to be the end of Batista’s regime.
 He arrived the day before Fidel Castro took power and spent a week canvassing the island before finding the victorious leader.
 Castro immediately took to Lockwood and over the next decade invited him back many times, granting him special access to his inner circle and free rein to explore the island without the usual restrictions imposed upon American journalists.